byebyebryan/byebyebryan.github.io/cubey.md

 [![GPU Particles](http://img.youtube.com/vi/XKr-VAtpp-8/0.jpg)](http://www.youtube.com/watch?v=XKr-VAtpp-8)

-A classic intro to compute shaders : how to render a million Particles.
+A classic intro to compute shaders : how to render a million particles.

 I added some attractors that are randomly roaming around to get the particles to dance a bit.